-Bloggers - we have been documenting more and more cases where bloggers have been attacked for their opinion and their journalistic activity through their personal blogs.
+Bloggers-we have been documenting more and more cases where bloggers have been attacked for their opinion and their journalistic activity through their personal blogs.
 If you go on our website, www.CPJ.org, we have statistics on imprisoned journalists.
-And a big percentage of those are online journalists, including bloggers and social-media users, who have crossed into the definition of journalistic activity.
+And a big percentage of those are online journalists, including bloggers and social media users, who have crossed into the definition of journalistic activity.
 We have a pretty broad definition of who we consider a journalist, and that includes personal bloggers.
 And you will see that the tendency to crack down on those kinds of activities has gone up in recent years.

-WARLICK: OK.
+Ms. WARLICK.
+OK.
 All right.
 Right here.

-Q: Thank you very much.
+QUESTIONER.
+Thank you very much.
 My name is Alex and I'm from Azerbaijan.
 I thank you all for a very compelling presentation, particularly on Azerbaijan.

-When Russia attacked Azerbaijan in 1990s, our country found itself in a very interesting situation.
-There was no second source to get information about what exactly was going on - until a few journalists got together and they decided to change that reality, and they established a news agency, which actually happened to be the first news agency, independent news agency, in the post-Soviet region.
+When Russia attacked Azerbaijan in the 1990s, our country found itself in a very interesting situation.
+There was no second source to get information about what exactly was going on-until a few journalists got together and they decided to change that reality, and they established a news agency, which actually happened to be the first news agency, independent news agency, in the post-Soviet region.

-And now, as we see a different station, the government is, you know, after - going after international media outlets.
-They decided to bring their own independent media also (in their needs?), and then you have different reality.
-You have Russian media being - like Sputnik and others that are being able to operate in Azerbaijan.
+And now, as we see a different station, the government is going after international media outlets.
+They decided to bring their own independent media also [in their needs?], and then you have different reality.
+You have Russian media being-like Sputnik and others that are being able to operate in Azerbaijan.

-So what does it tell us, from maybe U.S. and also those countries' national-security perspective?
-I mean, what kind of possible outcomes can you provide us when you have that reality, that Western and independent media organizations cannot operate but you have Russian media is being operated in those countries?
+So what does it tell us, from maybe U.S. and also those countries' national security perspective?
+What kind of possible outcomes can you provide us when you have that reality, that Western and independent media organizations cannot operate but you have Russian media being operated in those countries?

-WARLICK: Does anyone want to tackle that?
+Ms. WARLICK.
+Does anyone want to tackle that?

-BENNETT: I'm afraid that's beyond our capabilities.
+Ms. Bennett.
+I'm afraid that's beyond our capabilities.

-KENT: I don't think we can make political prognostications about that.
+Mr. Kent.
+I don't think we can make political prognostications about that.

-WARLICK: Would you like to rephrase your question at all for the panel, maybe?
+Ms. WARLICK.
+Would you like to rephrase your question at all for the panel, maybe?

-Q: Yeah.
-Is there any way to make a national-security case from this attack against press freedom, particularly not only local media and international, independent and Western media organizations in those countries?
+QUESTIONER.
+Is there any way to make a national security case from this attack against press freedom, particularly not only local media and international, independent and Western media organizations in those countries?
 On one hand you have Russia media organizations are greenlighted, and then you don't have any other media outlets.
-What does it tell us from a national-security perspective?
+What does it tell us from a national security perspective?

-WARLICK: (Laughs.)
+Ms. Warlick.
+[Laughs.]
 Our panel looks stumped.
-(Laughs.)
+[Laughs.]

-BENNETT: I don't think any of us are really national-security experts.
-I think we could make a national-security case for the value of a free press around the world.
-But beyond that, I'm not sure -
+Ms. Bennett.
+I don't think any of us are really national security experts.
+I think we could make a national security case for the value of a free press around the world, but beyond that, I'm not sure--

-ORLOVA: Yes, I agree.
+Ms. Orlova.
+Yes, I agree.

-WARLICK: That's actually, you know, one of the questions I was also hoping to ask was, you know, when - at the OSCE Human Dimension Implementation Meeting in Warsaw, we had the opportunity to meet with the Representative on Freedom of the Media, Harlem Desir.
+Ms. Warlick.
+That's actually one of the questions I was a hoping to ask was, at the OSCE Human Dimension Implementation Meeting in Warsaw, we had the opportunity to meet with the Representative on Freedom of the Media, Harlem Desir.
 And he mentioned that one of his priorities is reconciling national security and press freedom.
-But we know that journalists are targeted often on the basis of national-security concerns, sometimes even framed as an internal enemy.
+But we know that journalists are targeted often on the basis of national security concerns, sometimes even framed as an internal enemy.

-Is there a way or what is the best way to convince countries, both government officials and the public, that a free press is in their national interest?
+Is there a way, or what is the best way, to convince countries, both government officials and the public, that a free press is in their national interest?